Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Credentials

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
-Service clients across Azure SDK accept credentials when they are constructed, and service clients use those credentials to authenticate requests to the service.
+Service clients across the Azure SDK accept credentials when they're constructed.
+Service clients use those credentials to authenticate requests to the service.

 The Azure Identity library focuses on OAuth authentication with Azure AD, and it offers a variety of credential classes capable of acquiring an Azure AD token to authenticate service requests.
 All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a TokenCredential.